The Church of Jesus Christ of Latter-day Saints in Turkey: Missions

+As of June 2023, Turkey is administered through the LDS Church's Europe Central Area and not by any mission.

 On July 1, 2015, the Central Eurasian Mission was created from the Bulgaria Sofia and Russia Novosibirsk Missions with its mission office located in Istanbul, Turkey.
-In April 2018, Bulgaria was added to the mission and it was renamed the Bulgarian Central Eurasian Mission.
+In April 2018, Bulgaria was added to the mission and it was renamed the Bulgaria/Central Eurasian Mission.
 Its offices were moved to Sofia, Bulgaria.
-In At the end of April 2018, all the missionaries were removed from Turkey and assigned elsewhere.
-Boundaries for this mission include Azerbaijan, Bulgaria, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.
+Boundaries for this mission included Azerbaijan, Bulgaria, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.
+At the end of April 2018, all the missionaries were removed from Turkey and assigned elsewhere.

+On July 1, 2025, the Europe Central Turkic and Persian-Speaking Mission was created.
+This mission includes the countries of Azerbaijan, Tajikistan, Turkey, Turkmenistan, and Uzbekistan.

 Temples

 The closest temples to Turkey are the Rome Italy Temple and the Kyiv Ukraine Temple.
 Church President Russell M. Nelson has announced that temples will be built in Russia, Dubai and Hungary.